hashkat/hashkat/docs/installation.md

     `./run.sh`

-1. In **hashkat** you need to remove the output files in between simulations or an error will be thrown.
-You may remove all the network save and analysis files created from this installation by typing in the following commands:
+1. In **hashkat** you need to move or remove the network_state and output files between simulations or an error will be thrown.

-    `rm DATA_vs_TIME`
+   You may remove the files created from the simulation by typing the following commands:

     `rm network_state.dat`

     `rm -r output`

-    PRO TIP:  if your output is worth saving, instead of removing the files, simply move them into the output file, then rename the output file:

-    `mv DATA_vs_TIME /output/DATA_vs_TIME`
+   To move the files:

     `mv network_state.dat /output/network_stat.dat`